Kantrip-Mods/SDV/ReverseProposals/README.md

    B) They have a black event specified.
 The default black proposal event won't play

 ### Flags this mod cares about:
 - `Kantrip.MarryMe_Start{{Suitor}}` -- set when the 10 heart event is seen, normally.
-This is something that they need to set themselves now.
-Allows both the black and the white events to start.
+Allows both the black and the white DEFAULT events to start.
-- `Kantrip.MarryMe_StopBlack_{{Suitor}}` -- set when the white event is seen, to prevent the black event from being seen.
+- `Kantrip.MarryMe_StopBlack_{{Suitor}}` -- set when the white event is seen, to prevent the black DEFAULT event from being seen.

 ## Setup: